surajs21/surajs21.github.io/_posts/2015-07-17-javascript-objects.markdown

 // How util.inherit works??
 // It inherits the prototype methods from one constructor into another exports.inherits = function(ctor, superCtor) {
-  ctor.super_ = superCtor; // As an additional convenience, superConstructor will be accessible through the constructor.super_ property. ctor.prototype = Object.create(superCtor.prototype, {
+  // As an additional convenience, superConstructor will be accessible
+  // through the constructor.super_ property.
+  ctor.super_ = superCtor;
+  ctor.prototype = Object.create(superCtor.prototype, {
     constructor: {
       value: ctor,